nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `tank delete <TANK_INDEX>`

+### Feeding a tank: `tank feed`

+Feed a tank for the present day (i.e. today), which updates `lastFedDate` of all fishes in that tank to the present day.

+Use this command when you feed your fishes, so you can easily update their last fed date!

+Format: `tank feed <TANK_INDEX>`

 ### Viewing a tank: `tank view`

 View a tank, which displays relevant attributes of the selected tank.